-To determine the economic value of the particular patent, we perform a market value research on the particular technology.
-After performing the market research, we are somewhat clear in our mind that how important this particular technology is and how impactful is it, like if it is a speech recognition service, we can say that it has high impact since many different companies are using it.
+In order to determine the economic value of the particular patent, we perform a market value research on the particular technology.
+And, after performing the market research, we are somewhat clear in our mind that how important this particular technology is and how impactful is it, for example, if it is a speech recognition service, we can say that it has high impact since many different companies are using it.

-But, if it is, like a very small technology, which is not covering much, it would not benefit our client economically more as compared to the major technologies, then it’s having a lower economic impact.
+But, if it is, like a very small technology and is not covering much, then it would not benefit our client economically more contrary to the major technologies, and hence, then it’s having a lower economic impact.

 We can also see that how the second aspect of determining an economic impact can be considering the work-around of this particular technology.
-So, if we see that the same technology, the same work, that our patent is doing, it can be implemented in five different ways.
-Then it is not having a much economic impact.
+So, if we see that the same technology and/or the same work that our patent is doing, it can be implemented in five different ways.
+Therefore, then it is not having a much economic impact.

 Vaibhav Henry- And, just adding to that, if you’re watching your competitors, you can always refer to their 10-K reports and to which of their products are actually flagship products and anything that maps to the flagship products also has huge economic value.

-So again, majorly product protecting and competition covering and if the scope of product protection is great, if the scope of competition covering is great in terms of returns from the market covered by the competition, then it has a great economic impact.
+So, therefore again, majorly product protecting and competition covering and if the scope of product protection is great and/or if the scope of competition covering is great in terms of returns from the market covered by the competition, then it has a great economic impact.